 The Compensation Committee reviews and recommends policies relating to compensation and benefits of our executive officers and employees.
-The Compensation Committee reviews and approves corporate goals and objectives relevant to compensation of our CEO and other executive officers, evaluates the performance of these individuals in light of those goals and objectives, and sets the compensation of these individuals (other than the CEO, whose compensation is set by the independent members of our Board) based on such evaluations.
-The Compensation Committee also administers the grant of stock options and other equity awards under our stock plans (other than awards granted to the non-employee members of our Board, which are granted by the entire Board).
+The Compensation Committee reviews our compensation philosophy, reviews and approves corporate and individual goals and objectives relating to compensation of our CEO and other executive officers, evaluates the performance of these individuals in light of those goals and objectives, and approves the compensation of these individuals (other than the CEO, whose compensation is set by the independent members of our Board) based on such evaluations.
+The Compensation Committee also manages, reviews and approves the grant of stock options and other equity awards under our stock plans (other than awards granted to the non-employee members of our Board, which are granted by the entire Board).